A study of the Led Zeppelin film and album The Song Remains The Same

 Mention needs to be made of the effects applied to the audio on the new DVD and CD.
 The new releases may boast wonderful sound quality, but did we really need quite so much reverb, delay, phase, flange, chorus etc.?
 Personally I think some of it works well, some is unnecessary and in a few places it's overdone.
 Opinions are bound to be strong and varied on this subject, one listener's cool and mindblowing being another's tacky and tasteless.
 The Garden Tapes has always been intended to provide a guide to the sources of the music rather than to offer opinions on whether there's too much echo here, the vocal is mixed too low there and so on, but I will say that the effects seem to work better on the DVD, where the music accompanies the visuals, than they do on the CD, where the music stands alone.
 Yet another reason why the audio created for the DVD should not have been used on the CD.

 The Song Remains The Same (1976) remains my favourite album of all time.
 The Song Remains The Same (2007) certainly had the potential to take its place at the top but, despite the improved sound and previously unreleased songs, it doesn't even come close.
-It's full of fantastic music with superb sound, but it's impossible to listen to the whole thing without the occasional reminder that it's not as good as it could and should have been, and that's a feeling that I've never experienced while listening to any other Led Zeppelin album.
+The absence of a few brilliant highlights that contributed to the legendary status of the original album is a serious disappointment, but if that were the only problem then it could still be viewed as a good album full of fantastic music with superb sound, just not as great as it could and should have been.
+But the editing and timing problems carried over from the DVD soundtrack are utterly ruinous and it's bewildering to contemplate the lack of care and pride that allowed this to happen.
 I don't suppose we'll ever see yet another Song Remains The Same, with the music from the original album, plus the extra songs, all remastered and assembled with the loving care they deserve.
 But I'll keep hoping.